Building Resilient Economies in Coal Communities

 - Peer mentoring activities where teams will be intentionally paired with another community to share ideas and implementation advice, and

-- A capstone at the end of the 12-month cohort where teams will present action plans and receive feedback and support from peers and Advisory Council members
+- A capstone at the end of the 12-month cohort where teams will present action plans and receive feedback and support from peers and Advisory Council members.

 BRECC is operated by the National Association of Counties using federal funds under award ED22HDQ3070080 from the Economic Development Administration, U.S. Department of Commerce.
 The statements, findings, conclusions, and recommendations are those of the author(s) and do not necessarily reflect the views of the Economic Development Administration or the U.S. Department of Commerce.

-BRECC National Network Virtual Learning SeriesJoin the BRECC National Network to access virtual learning sessions designed to help your coal community achieve a more resilient local economy.
-On January 26th, the National Network held its first learning session, "Jump Right In: Where to Start in Your Coal Community." |
+BRECC National Network Virtual Learning SeriesJoin the BRECC National Network to access virtual learning sessions and economic diversification resource designed to help your coal community achieve a more resilient local economy.
+On Thursday, March 23rd, the BRECC National Network learning series will outline a place value approach to eocnomic diversification and showcase collaborative iniative by coal communities to spark economic revitalization. |

 https://player.vimeo.com/video/767067705?h=ee151e471e Watch the recording of the BRECC National Launch Event |